Image Slider

 Landscape of a wasabi farm in Shizuoka, with fresh flowing water running through the beds of wasabi

-Real wasabi is incredibly expensive because wasabi plants are notoriously difficult to grow and require very specific conditions.
-In Japan, the wasabi plant grows naturally in areas that have mountain river valleys, where it can grow along the river stream beds.
+The price tag of real wasabi tends to be incredibly high because wasabi plants are notoriously difficult to grow and require very specific conditions.
+In Japan, the wasabi plant grows naturally in areas that have mountain valleys, where it can grow along the river streambeds.

-The ideal growing environment is incredibly rare, and wasabi plants need their stems to be partially submerged in clear running water, adding another level of finickiness to the process.
-Without running stream beds in Japan’s mountain river valleys, cultivating wasabi plants on a commercial level is very challenging, thus making it a pricey plant to grow.
+The ideal growing environment is incredibly rare, and wasabi plants need their stems to be partially submerged in clear running water, adding another level of difficulty to the process.
+Without running streambeds in Japan’s mountain valleys, cultivating wasabi plants on a commercial level is very challenging, thus making it a pricey plant to grow.

 Overview of a wasabi farm with lots of wasabi plants growing in running waters

-Nagano Prefecture, Iwate Prefecture, and Shimane Prefecture are known for their local production of wasabi in Japan.
-However, the Izu Peninsula region in Shizuoka Prefecture is the main wasabi cultivation player, producing around 70% of Japan’s wasabi.
+Nagano, Iwate, and Shimane are known for their local production of wasabi.
+However, the Izu region in Shizuoka Prefecture is the capital of wasabi, producing around 70% of Japan’s wasabi.

 Packet of fake imitation wasabi paste on a white background

-If you’re wondering what fake wasabi is made of, it’s mostly regular seiyo-wasabi (horseradish) in disguise.
-To make this condiment cheaper and more accessible, many fake wasabi products are widely available in supermarkets or at your local Japanese food restaurant, made from European horseradish.
+If you’re wondering what fake wasabi is, it’s usually regular seiyo-wasabi (horseradish) in disguise.
+To make this condiment cheaper and more accessible, many fake wasabi products are made from European horseradish and are widely available in supermarkets or at your local Japanese restaurant.

-Imitation wasabi can be found in a paste form (often in a squeezable tube or a small packet) or powder form (this needs to be mixed with water, generally in a little tin).
-Generally speaking, these fake wasabi products will only have a tiny amount of real wasabi in them, around just 1 to 3 percent.
-This small amount of hon-wasabi is mixed with colored European horseradish instead to make it more affordable.
+Imitation wasabi can be found in a paste form (often in a squeezable tube or small packet) or powder form (that needs to be mixed with water).
+Generally speaking, fake wasabi products will only have a tiny amount of real wasabi in them, around just 1 to 3 percent.
+This small amo

 An overhead shot of several dishes paired with Japanese wasabi: sushi rolls, tempura, fish cakes, and more

-Simply put, the answers are firstly, “spicy,” and secondly, “yes.”
-Distinctly pungent in flavor, wasabi has a similar taste to hot mustard in that its spiciness hits the nose rather than the tongue like a chili pepper does.
-True freshly-grated wasabi has a signature “clean” spiciness that is gentle to start but gives a touch of quickly fading heat in your nostrils.
+Simply put, the answers to the above are “spicy” and “no.” Distinctly pungent in flavor, wasabi has a similar taste to hot mustard, in how its spiciness hits the nose rather than the tongue like a chili pepper does.
+True, freshly-grated wasabi has a signature “clean” spiciness that is gentle at first but gives a touch of quickly fading heat in your nostrils.
 Compared with real wasabi, fake wasabi can be hot and zingy too, but not as clean in the mouth.

 Grated real wasabi